-Internal Charger appears on the LCD and the FAULT (red) LED is on.
-The PWR (green), CHG (green) and INV (green) LED's are off.
+Internal Charger appears on the LCD.
+The FAULT (red) LED is on.
+The PWR (green), CHG (green), and INV (green) LEDs are off.

-Figure 5-30, Internal Charger Fault
+Figure 5-28, Internal Charger Fault

 • Internal Charger - This fault message displays and the inverter shuts down because the internal charger protection circuit has been activated.